wh-chromium/ripstop/README.md

 # ripstop
 ripgrep setup for chromium for much faster local code searches

+Ripstop is heavily AI generated and is experimental in nature.

 Probably will suggest this to chromium some time

 # The `ripstop` Execution Tiers